edgespatial/innovate4life2017/README.md

 # innovate4life2017
-Innovate for Life Axis Project
+Innovate for Life Hackathon Project

 Helping save Mother and Child Using GIS